-Operating a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your heating and cooling.
-This smart thermostat can learn your preferences and automatically make improvements.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much faster.
+Using a Nest thermostat is one of the easiest ways to perfect the daily schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you may expect, it won’t work correctly or at all if you see an error code on the display.
+The exact error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much faster.

-Here are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll explain the basics of each error code as well as how you could address it and the projected cost to do so.
-Don’t forget that while the investment will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific hardware required to wrap up repairs.
+Let’s consider seven of the most likely error codes you may encounter on your Nest thermostat.
+We’ll review the basics of each error code along with how you can address it and the estimated cost to do so.
+Don’t forget that while the costs will ultimately be dependent on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the problem is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the issue is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
 This could be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they uncover the source of the problem.
+A certified technician will examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll shut off the power and slowly check each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-Once they locate the problem connector, it can be replaced for a new one.
+They’ll detach the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the correct amount of exposed copper.
+After they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
+This critical error code can appear when the weather outside is especially hot.
 The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can examine a few other places before consulting a professional technician.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually power down.
+In the event the breakers are on, you can check a few other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and supply power by using a USB cable.
-Assuming it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it’s maybe best to get in touch with a pro.
+Because this error can drain your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re working with.
+You can detach the thermostat from its base and provide power with a USB cable.
+Assuming it displays error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician needs to meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+The technician can cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it can still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is being delivered inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s a good idea to shut the power off straightaway.
-You can then contact a professional technician with the proper experience diagnosing and fixing electrical malfunctions.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is being delivered using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off straightaway.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and resolving electrical damage.

 e73 – Critical

-This might be as easy as the breaker being shut off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing seems to be out of place, it’s a good idea to contact a local professional.
+This will sometimes be as straightforward as the breaker being turned off, but it may also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.